WeirdMidas/BasicCleaner/README.md

 The module also comes with the latest version of the sqlite binary, which is a maintenance that I will do to keep the module up to date.
 So if you use a module that also does this, I recommend removing it, or not using my module.

 Older Androids can also suffer from the updated sqlite, so have your bootloop protection module on hand, in case something goes wrong.

+Another warning: The first time you install the module and in the next cleanings, it will apply the cleaning, so LET THE MODULE DO ITS WORK!
+DON'T DISTURB IT BY USING YOUR PHONE WHILE IT CLEANS!
+This prevents the script from doing something wrong and even corrupting one of your applications because of YOU!
+Anyway, let the module do the cleaning first, it takes almost no time and trust me, it's better because it even maximizes the cleaning.